LEXI Live API Documentation

 Removes the keep-alive status/information from the specified :instance_id (instance), if available.
 This removes the ability to keep the instance alive if previously activated.
 If the instance does not have keep-alive information, the API returns a BAD REQUEST error.

-DELETE Parameters
+Parameters (Path)

 :instance_id The instance_id that was activated with keep-alive (remained on).